 Enforcement is easier for work performed on large commercial structures, which is more likely to come to the attention of inspectors and can incur heavy violation penalties.
 And businesses are worried.

 Matthew Hargrove, Senior Vice President of governmental affairs at the California Business Properties Assn., represents owners of commercial buildings, who are concerned about the cost of upgrades.
-He said the last code update, in 2014, required advancements that tripled the cost of redoing lighting systems.
+He said the last code update, which took effect in 2014, required advancements that tripled the cost of redoing lighting systems.

 The mandate seemed simple enough, he said, but “we had lighting contractors saying the requirements were so expensive that their businesses died on the vine” when many building owners chose not to upgrade.